7th Pay Commission: The mistake CG employees made, which cost them a pay hike

 The protests were called off on the assurance given by the Central Government that it would look into their grievances relating to their pay hikes.
 Now as Budget 2020 approaches, the hopes of the CG employees have gone up and they are keenly watching the developments.

 They are expecting that there would be some announcement regarding a pay hike.
-However all reports suggest that there would be no pay hike.
-Instead the DA would be increased.
+However, all reports suggest that there would be no pay hike.
+Instead, the DA would be increased.

 The question now is whether the CG employees were right in calling off their protests.